orcnog/autocomplete-whisper/README.md

 Tested and found to be compatible with Foundry v11.
 No code changes.
 #### v1.0.6
 Tested and found to be compatible with Foundry v12.
 No code changes.
 But I did remove some `@`-specific notes from this README, as `@` syntax was deprecated a while ago.
+#### v1.0.7
+Makes the structure of modules.json compliant and stop throwing an error on install.